metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 ```netsh wfp show state``` to show current state, such as detailed information about dropped or
 allowed network packets.
 ```netsh wfp show filters``` to show current firewall filters
-(filters are made of firewall rules btw, rules by them self are just high level specifications translated into these low level filters.)
+(filters define firewall rules, rules by themself are just incomplete high level specifications)
-- when you execute show state, it will generate xml file in the same directory where you execute command, open this file with your code editor such VS Code.
+- When you execute show state, it will generate xml file in the same directory where you execute command, open this file with your code editor such VS Code.
-- what you are looking for here is an ID called "Filter Run-Time ID" and "Layer Run-Time ID", you can obtain these ID's from event viewer as shown in Event log (screen shot above).
+- What you are looking for here is an ID called "Filter Run-Time ID" and "Layer Run-Time ID", you can obtain these ID's from event viewer as shown in Event log (screenshot above).
 - Find and copy desired "Filter Run-Time ID" number in event log, press CTRL + C to copy, go to VS Code,\
 and open generated `wfpstate.xml` file then press CTRL + F to open "find box" and CTRL + V to paste the number, and hit enter to jump to this event.